-The two (2) EO Notices and the accompanying Qs & As documents are not intended to describe a pharmacy operator's obligations in respect of administering injectable COVID-19 vaccines under applicable legislation, other agreements with the Province of Ontario, or policies of the OCP.
+The two (2) EO Notices and the accompanying Qs & As documents are not intended to describe a pharmacy operator's obligations in respect of administering injectable COVID-19 vaccines under applicable legislation, other agreements with the Province of Ontario, or policies of the Ontario College of Pharmacists (OCP).
 Pharmacy operators with questions about their legal obligations outside of the HNS Subscription Agreement should refer to the applicable legislation, other agreement, or OCP policy as appropriate.

-This EO Notice (Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility) replaces the previous EO notice on the same topic respecting the administration of publicly funded COVID-19 vaccines in Ontario pharmacies that was effective July 14, 2022.
+This EO Notice (Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies - Eligibility) replaces the previous EO notice on the same topic respecting the administration of publicly funded COVID-19 vaccines in Ontario pharmacies that was effective July 28th, 2022.